Read in 2 minutes

 Waiting for the git host ...
 Waiting for the git host ...
 Waiting for the git host ...
 The git repository is pulled.

-The while and until loops are very similar except that the while loop iterates as long as the condition evaluates to
+while loop iterates as long as the condition evaluates to

-true and the until loop iterates as long as the condition evaluates to
+until loop iterates as long as the condition evaluates to

 If you have any question or feedback, feel free to leave a comment.